by Texas Homesteader ~

 So I used them to do my own research and found the Stevia Wikipedia information interesting as well.
 But in researching there are a couple of things to note:

 FDA Information.
-Looks like they have an ‘important alert‘ on leaf Stevia.
+FDA posted an ‘important alert‘ on leaf Stevia.
 Not anything about its safety per se, but how this zero-calorie sweetener affects your sweet-food appetite.

 I’m seeing that just like other zero-calorie sweeteners, it’s possible that it actually makes you crave MORE sugar if you consume enough of it.
 I’m not worried about the small amount in RancherMan’s iced tea.
 But just fyi –> FDA Information On High-Intensity Sweeteners